Margin-squeezing discounts catch up with VW's Audi

 | INGOLSTADT, Germany

-INGOLSTADT, Germany German luxury carmaker Audi (NSUG.DE), source of nearly half Volkswagen's (VOWG_p.DE) profits, was forced by a weak European market to make margin-squeezing discounts that left earnings stagnant
+INGOLSTADT, Germany German luxury carmaker Audi (NSUG.DE), Volkswagen's (VOWG_p.DE) key profit driver, is finally feeling the pinch from weak European markets as stagnant earnings force it to push margin-squeezing discounts.

 Growing competition in Europe and China brought price pressures "that even Audi couldn't fully extricate itself from", finance chief Axel Strotbek said at the carmaker's annual press conference in Ingolstadt.